census-instrumentation/opencensus-go/README.md

 // assuming c1 is the channel that was used to subscribe to myView1 go func(c chan *stats.ViewData) {
     for vd := range c {
         // process collected stats received.
-The type of vd is
-        // *stats.ViewData
     }
 }(c1)

-// to pull collected data synchronously from the library.
-This assuming
+// Use RetrieveData to pull collected data synchronously from the library.
+This
-// that at least 1 subscriber to myView1 exists or that
+// assumes that at least 1 subscriber to myView1 exists or that
-// stats.ForceCollection(myView1) was called before
+// stats.ForceCollection(myView1) was called before.
 rows, err := stats.RetrieveData(myView1)
 if err != nil {
     // handle error